Frederick I of Sweden: Early life

 He was the son of Charles I, Landgrave of Hesse-Kassel, and Princess Maria Amalia of Courland.
 In 1692 the young prince made his Grand Tour to the Dutch Republic, in 1695 to the Italian Peninsula and later he studied in Geneva.
 After this he had a military career, leading the Hessian troops as Lieutenant General in the War of the Spanish Succession on the side of the Dutch.
 He was defeated in 1703 in the Battle of Speyerbach, but participated the next year in the great victory in the Battle of Blenheim.
 In 1706 he was again defeated by the French in the Battle of Castiglione.
 At the Battle of Malplaquet in 1709 he commanded the Dutch cavalry.
-In 1712, in absence of Count Tilly, he assumed the command of the Dutch army.
-Both in 1716 and 1718 he joined the campaign of Charles XII of Sweden against Norway, and was appointed Swedish Generalissimus.
+In early 1712, in absence of Count Tilly, he briefly assumed the command of the Dutch army.

+In 1716, he was wounded at the Battle of Høland.
+Two years later, in 1718, he joined the campaign of Charles XII of Sweden against Norway, and was appointed Swedish Generalissimus.